jfschwarz/substyle/README.md

 #### Elements

 For all React elements returned by the components `render` function other than the root container, `substyle(props, key)` is used with a `key` string as second argument, which identifies the element's type or role within the component.
-As a result, the corresponding DOM node is assigned a BEM class name of the form `'block__element'` one the one hand, and, on the other hand, receives all nested inline style definitions found under the nested property named `key` of the passed style prop.
+As a result, the corresponding DOM node is assigned a BEM class name of the form `'block__element'` on the one hand, and, on the other hand, receives all nested inline style definitions found under the nested property named `key` of the passed style prop.

 **Example**